HazAT/appscreens-io-uploader/README.md

 Call ```appscreensIoUploader``` in the forlder where your screenshots are located and pass the id of your project (the last part of the URL on https://appscreens.io/[project_id])

     appscreensIoUploader [project_id]

+To upload screens with a different screensize than 5.5 inch use the --screenSize option (deliver string syntax use ```appscreensIoUploader existing_project --help```)

+    appscreensIoUploader [project_id] --screenSize=iOS-4.0-in

 ## Uninstall